 There’s nothing worse than feeling the tell-tale tickle at the back of your throat or the familiar feeling of your nose becoming clogged up.
-So, whether you are feeling a little under the weather now, or you just want to prevent illness in the future, boosting the immune system is the best thing you can do for yourself.
+Whether you are feeling a little under the weather, or you just want to prevent illness in the future, boosting the immune system is the best thing you can do for yourself.

-This article will explain how the immune system works and then go on to discuss some super juices that boost your immune system.
+This article will explain how the immune system works and explore some super juices that boost your immune system.

 What is the Immune System?

 In any organism, including the human body, the immune system is the defense system that protects the body against disease.
-The system is made up of a complex network of cells and proteins that work together to tackle any infections that make their way into the body.
+The system is made up of a complex network of cells and proteins that work together to tackle any infectious agents that make their way into the body.

-After the immune system has fought off a microbe (or an infection), it keeps a record of how the microbe was defeated.
-If the microbe re-enters the body, the immune system knows how to defeat it quickly.
-This process is known as immunity and explains why illnesses like measles or smallpox can only be contracted once.
-After fighting off the illness once, the body can defeat the illness almost instantly the second or third time.
+After the immune system has fought off an undesirable organism, like a virus, , it keeps a record of how the microbe was defeated.
+If that same organism re-enters the body, the immune system knows how to defeat it quickly.
+This process is known as immunity and explains why illnesses like measles or smallpox are only contracted once.
+After fighting off the illness once, the body can defeat the illness quickly and efficiently the second or third time.

 However, illnesses like the common cold or the flu aren’t so simple.
 Because these illnesses constantly change and develop new strains, the body doesn’t recognize the altered microbes.
-This means that every cold you catch is slightly different from the last, and the immune system has to learn how to defeat it all over again.
+Every cold you catch is slightly different from the last, and the immune system has to learn how to defeat it all over again.

 Key Components of the Immune System